Ryan-c137/paint-board/README.md

 ﻿# Paint Board

-## Description
+## description

-**Paint Board** is a simple whiteboard application written in Java.
-Unlike most painting programs, you don’t need to press down on the touchpad to draw.
-Instead, you can control the drawing functions using keyboard shortcuts, making it more convenient and comfortable to use.
+**paint board** is a simple whiteboard application written in java. unlike most painting programs, you don’t need to press down on the touchpad to draw. instead, you can control the drawing functions using keyboard shortcuts, making it more convenient and comfortable to use.

-## Features
+## features

 - **hands-free drawing** – no need to hold down the touchpad
 - **keyboard controls** – perform all actions with simple key presses